FrankensteinVariorum/collationWorkspace/collationChunks/C29/output/Readme.md

     ```
     - 2023-7-14: wrapped longToken around each variation of “little happiness remains for us on earth; yet".
 And, all variations of "concentered in"/"centred in"
         - The “little happiness remains" sentence is properly aligned.
 However, "concentered in"/"centred in" are still in the wrong nodes.
+    - 2023-7-19: wrapped "concentered in you."/"centred in you."
-- [ ] weird section.
+- [X] weird section.
 In the book, it says "earnestly entreat", which is a little confusing.
 But it should be fine.
     ```
 	<app>
 		<rdgGrp n="['earnestly']">